awhit012/phase-3-teachers-guide/rao-lectures/design/notes3.md

 ## Final Projects!

   - PROCESS
-    - 2 minute pitches. anyone can pitch, any number of times.
+    - 1 minute pitches. anyone can pitch, any number of times.
     - after pitches, the cohort will vote on projects. the top five will get made. at this point, any of the pitchers can choose to back out, and we'll choose one of the runner ups.
     - you'll all then list your top three choices.
 I'll do some sorting, and you'll have your teams.
     - you can check the repo for more details on the projects themselves, but the basic structure:
-      - MVPs are due Monday
+      - MVPs are due Monday, with code reviews.
-      - Feature freeze on Wednesday
-      - Presentations on Friday
+      - No structure. all schedule determine  i won't be enforcing 9 am.

   - I feel like you are all worried more about what makes a good project (1) the pocket gophers, who had the best projects ive seen, shared this: